 Jesus died to set all people free from sin, to take the punishment for it upon Himself.
 He also absorbed the shame and guilt of it for us.

-He is not still suffering!
+Jesus is not still suffering!
 He was victorious.
-He is the Resurrected One.
-He is not contemplating and savoring our sins and worries.
+His name is the Resurrected One.
+In heaven, He is not contemplating and savoring our sins and worries.
 He defeated them on the cross.
 Our task is to believe that and to receive it.

 With His help, we can take this truth to heart.
 We can lift our eyes to Him and let Him perfect our faith.
 And by the way, we can look at that great cloud of witnesses mentioned in Hebrews 12:1 above, who endured their own deep sufferings.
 They paved the way, as heroes and examples of the faith, prior to the coming of Christ, and still help us to know what courage looks like.